What is HL7 FHIR?

 Observation HL7 FHIR Resource

 There are a few notable features shown that are common in FHIR Resources.
 Each FHIR Resource is assigned an id.
 This is completely up to the user to decide, but should be unique to the object and the database the FHIR Resource data is stored in.
-Often this is a hashed representation of the FHIR Resource as is shown in the example (‘id’).
+Often this is a hashed representation of the HL7 FHIR Resource as is shown in the example (‘id’).
 The Resource has a subject (Patient Resource reference id), an encounter (Encounter Resource reference id), and internally stores quantity and unit information.

-Multiple Encounters, or even multiple Patients can exist in a Bundle of FHIR Resources.
+Multiple Encounters, or even multiple Patients can exist in a Bundle of HL7 FHIR Resources.
 There is no limitation.
-This is the beauty of FHIR.
+This is the beauty of HL7 FHIR.
 However, many systems will define constraints around this for consistency.

-Programmatically Parsing FHIR Messages
+Parsing HL7 FHIR Messages

 This may start to look like a graph database as a web of references to different objects is created for complex FHIR Bundle Resources.